Skip to main content

 This blog post shares an engineering validated pattern for establishing connectivity between Azure Extended Zones and Azure Virtual WAN environments.
 Currently, Virtual WAN hubs cannot be deployed within Extended Zones, so we need alternative approaches to bridge these environments.

-Below is a summary of connectivity options between Extended Zones and Azure regions:
+Below is a summary of connectivity options for Extended Zone

 #